jundalisay/spblist/content/en/research/ancient/babylonian/enuma/tablet-05.md

 The gods, his fathers, beheld the net which he had made, They beheld the bow and how its work was accomplished.

 They praised the work which he had done...

 Then Anu raised the ... in the assembly of the gods.
 He kissed the bow, saving, " It is...!"

 Thus he named the names of the bow, saving, "'Long-wood' shall be one name, and the second name shall be ...,

-And its third name shall be the Bow-star, in heaven shall it...!"
+Its third name shall be the Bow-star, in heaven shall it...!"

 Then he fixed a station for it...

 Now after the fate of...

 He set a throne...
 ...in heaven...

 [The remainder of this tablet is missing.]